elesiuta/jupyter-nbgrader-helper/README.md

                         matches based on grade_id --select StudentID [StudentID ...]
-                        Select specific students to fix their notebooks without having to run on the entire class --info AssignName     Get some quick info (student id, file size, cell count, total execution count, [grade id : execution count]) of all submissions and writes to
+                        Select specific students to fix their notebooks without having to run on the entire class (WARNING: moves student(s) to <course_dir>/nbhelper-select-tmp
+                        then moves back unless an error was encountered) --info AssignName     Get some quick info (student id, file size, cell count, total execution count, [grade id : execution count]) of all submissions and writes to